 - Providing feedback on the social, behavioral, and biomedical prevention research supported by CHIPTS to ensure community relevance.

-- The CAB will consist of up to 12 members, including representatives from diverse communities affected by HIV/AIDS.
-The membership of the CAB will have knowledge or insight into communities affected by HIV/AIDS and will include, to the extent possible, representatives from different ethnic communities and regions of southern California as well as people who have experience with or interest in scientific research and policy.
+- The CAB will consist of up to 15 members, including representatives from diverse communities affected by HIV/AIDS.
+The membership of the CAB will have knowledge or insight into communities affected by HIV/AIDS and will include, to the extent possible, representatives from different ethnic communities and regions of southern California as well as people with experience or interest in scientific research and policy.

 - Members who miss two consecutive meetings during the year may be asked to forfeit the remainder of their appointment on the CAB.